Climate change in Nigeria: Ecosystems

 An ecosystem is a complex and interconnected community of living organisms, their physical environment, and the interactions between them.
-It encompasses both biotic (living) and abiotic (non-living) components, functioning as a dynamic system where various species interact with one another and with their surroundings.
-Ecosystems can vary in scale, from small microhabitats to large biomes such as forests, oceans, and grasslands.

 The concept of ecosystems was first introduced by the British ecologist Arthur Tansley in 1935, who defined it as "the whole system. including not only the organism-complex, but also the whole complex of physical factors forming what we call the environment".
 This definition highlights the importance of considering both living organisms and their environment when studying ecosystems.

 Ecosystems are characterized by the flow of energy and the cycling of nutrients.
 Energy enters an ecosystem through primary producers, such as plants or algae, which capture sunlight and convert it into chemical energy through photosynthesis.
 This energy is then transferred to higher trophic levels as organisms feed on each other, forming food chains and food webs.

 Ecosystems are sustained by the cycling of nutrients.
 Nutrients, such as carbon, nitrogen, and phosphorus, are essential for the growth and survival of organisms.
 These elements are recycled within the ecosystem through various processes like decomposition, nutrient uptake by plants, and consumption by animals.
 This recycling ensures a continuous supply of nutrients for the organisms within the ecosystem.